BryanWilhite/Blog/presentation/entry/2014/2014-09-03-songhay-studio-it-s-no-longer-about-mstest-exe-it-s-vstest-console-exe.md

 ---json
 {
   "author": "Bryan Wilhite",
   "content": "Yes, I feel like I’m the only one in the world (outside of Redmond) using the default testing tools shipping with Visual Studio.
-So it should be no surprise to not even notice that MSTEST.EXE is no longer recommended—this is the new deal:\r\n\"%ProgramFiles...", "inceptDate": "2014-09-03T00:00:00",
+So it should be no surprise to not even notice that MSTEST.EXE is no longer recommended—this is the new deal: \"%ProgramFiles(...", "inceptDate": "2014-09-03T00:00:00",
   "isPublished": true,
   "itemCategory": null,